vbjay/TFS-Release-Notes/README.md

 - Get-WorkItemFiles: Allows you to get a list of files modifed by a workitem
 - Get-WorkItemChangesets: Allows you to get associated changesets of specified workitems
-- Get-WorkItemAttachments: Allows you to get the files that are attached to workitems and optionally generate a zip of those files
+- Get-WorkItemAttachments: Allows you to get the files that are attached to workitems and optionally generate a zip of those files.
+You can filter the names of the attachments using regex.